-Trade receivables of the Group amounting to RM2,067,035 (2016: RM5,201,112) which are past due but not impaired have no significant changes in credit quality of the debtors and the amounts are still considered recoverable.
+Trade receivables of the Group amounting to RM1,581,070 (2017: RM2,067,035) which are past due but not impaired have no significant changes in credit quality of the debtors and the amount are still considered recoverable.
 The Group does not hold any collateral or other credit enhancements over these balances.